Hāpai mō ngā tauira kei waho o Aotearoa Support for students outside New Zealand

 Victoria University of Wellington Students' Association (VUWSA)

-Victoria University of Wellington Students’ Association (VUWSA) advocates provide professional, confidential, and independent student support to help you with academic issues, accommodation, employment, and legal disputes.
+Victoria University of Wellington Students’ Association (VUWSA) provides an independent advocacy service which is professional and confidential.
+Use this free student support service to help with academic issues, accommodation, employment, or legal disputes.
 If you have a problem, they are here to help.
 They can be contacted by email and meetings can be held on Zoom.

 Academic support